graphprotocol/graph-node/README.md

 ## Prerequisites

-The network components of The Graph are written in Rust.
+The Graph is written in Rust.
 In order to build and run this project you need to have Rust installed on your system:

 - [How to install Rust](https://www.rust-lang.org/en-US/install.html)